Translate

 Nugget

 Love is at its freest when it stops negotiating.
-Live is at its richest when it stops waiting for love to be repaid.
+Living is at its richest when it stops waiting for love to be repaid.